transfer to CD?

 How do I have Precious Voices transfer my tape to CD?

-Send the tape or record in question along with the completed
+Send the tape or record in question along with a letter

-on the form.
-If you have any questions beforehand, you
+you have any questions beforehand, you can download our

 My tape's stretched or broken.
 My records been scratched?